 Generalist or Specialist?
 Depends on your perspective

-If for example you are a senior developer that programs in Ruby, uses Ruby on Rails, knows Node.js and knows how to deploy your own application in Linux servers.
+For example, let's say you are a senior developer who programs in Ruby, uses Ruby on Rails, knows Node.js, and can deploy your own application on Linux servers.
 Are you specialized in application development?
-Isn't the specialist the guy who wrote most of Ruby on Rails?
+Isn't the specialist the person who wrote most of Ruby on Rails?
 Or are you a generalist in application development?

-It's hard to distinguish, really depends on how you see it.
-Allow me to confuse you once more.
+It's hard to distinguish; it really depends on how you see it.
+Allow me to confuse you even more.

-If you think about a penetration tester, which does security tests on web applications.
-He does it for a living but doesn't code.
-Is he really a specialist?
-I mean, for you to be good at penetration test at application layer for example, you need to have software development skills.
-More precisely skills on the technology which the test is targeting.
-So combining different skills in this case makes you a better specialist than focusing on one skill only.
+Think about a penetration tester who conducts security tests on web applications.
+They do it for a living but don't code.
+Are they truly a specialist?
+I mean, to be good at penetration testing at the application layer, for example, you need software development skills.
+More specifically, skills in the technology that the test is targeting.
+So in this case, combining different skills makes you a better specialist than focusing on just one skill.

-You may be wondering, as I was: does it even matter?
-Well, if you want to know what you want to become, yes, it's a good reflection.
-So what is better to become: a generalist or a specialist?
+You may be wondering, as I did: does it even matter?
+Well, if you want to figure out what you want to become, it's a good reflection to have.
+So, which is better: being a generalist or a specialist?

-Generalists tend to receive less because they're not extremely good in one subject, but have more chances to be employed, as they have more skills which could be useful to adapt in some crisis.
-Specialists on the other hand tend to receive more because they are more rare, but chances are that their jobs disappear more easily in comparison to a generalist for multiple reasons.
+Generalists tend to receive less compensation because they are not extremely skilled in one particular subject, but they have more chances of being employed as they have a broader skill set that can be useful in adapting to various situations.
+On the other hand, specialists tend to earn more because they are rarer, but their jobs are more susceptible to disappearing for multiple reasons.

-In conclusion, what I thought so far about it is that you should follow your own curiosity to learn what interest you most.
-As the IT market is demanding all kind of professionals, it should not be a problem.
-Following your curiosity makes you learn more and end up with better skills than forcing yourself to learn less interesting things.
-One way to put it is to find you own answer.
+In conclusion, what I've come to believe so far is that you should follow your own curiosity and learn what interests you the most.
+Since the IT market demands professionals of all kinds, it shouldn't be a problem.
+Following your curiosity allows you to learn more and develop better skills than forcing yourself to learn things that are less interesting to you.
+One way to put it is to find your own answer.